plain-solutions-gmbh/kirby-map/README.md

 ## Configuration

 Kirby Map uses [Mapbox](https://www.mapbox.com/) for geolocation and map view.
-For internal purposes, a default token is already set.
-You probably want to replace that for your specific use-case.

-To use Mapbox on your website, create your very own [access token](https://docs.mapbox.com/help/getting-started/access-tokens) and set it in your config file: `/site/config/config.php`
+To use this Plugin, create your very own [access token](https://docs.mapbox.com/help/getting-started/access-tokens) and set it in your config file: `/site/config/config.php`

 ```php
 return [